Migratory Routes

 Western Mediterranean Route

-This route leads from the North-West of Africa to the south of Spain.
+This route leads from north-west Africa to the south of Spain.

 Western Balkan Route

-The Western Balkan route includes Bulgaria, Romania, Hungary and Croatia at the land borders with countries from the Western Balkan region.
+The Western Balkan route includes Romania, Hungary and Croatia, as well as Bulgaria, at the land borders with countries from the Western Balkan region.

 English Channel Route